CodeInAJAX/resources/design/README.md

 This directory contains design resources for the project.
 The designs are created using Figma and can be accessed or downloaded using the following methods:

 ## Accessing the Designs
-1. **Figma Link**: The designs are shared via a Figma link for easy collaboration and viewing.
-[Insert Figma link here].
+1. **Figma Link**: The designs are shared via a Figma link for easy collaboration and viewing. [[Insert Figma link here]](https://www.figma.com/design/UmFkz0QAdHD1fHuLbNyDl9/CodeinAja?node-id=0-1&t=tR6OiSDbSdcQLGr3-1).
 2. **Exported Files**: Exported design files (e.g., PNG, SVG, or PDF) are available in this directory for offline use.

 ## How to Use